winterton/wakeRes/README.md

 - View current resolution
 - Force a resolution refresh
 - Set resolution to refresh on system wake.
 - Set a delay for the resolution refresh.
+(Default is 15 seconds)

 Future Enhancements
 - Resolution & refresh rate selection.
 - Desktop image scripting (change w/ weather, seasons, etc.)
 - Trigger resolution refresh when a user defined app launches.

+Note: Application Icons are just placeholders at the moment.